shinbutou/msti_techin515/README.md

 The parent device is based on Raspberry Pi, implementing computer vision model with a camera module.
 The device can register each shot in rallies, tracking the game automatically.

-We have also developed a mobile application, powered by Flutter
+We have also developed a mobile application, powered by Flutter.
+A score board system that can track